nobody43/zabbix-smartmontools/README.md

 Q: Old triggers are misleading after disk replacement.<br>
 A: Wait for 24 hours (default) or perform `Unlink and clear` on the host.
 You can also adjust the interval at `template -> Discovery -> SMART disk discovery -> Keep lost resources period`.

+Q: Triggers `Command line did not parse` and `Device open failed` serves identical purpose in `zabbix-smartmontools` and `zabbix-mini-IPMI`.
+A: Disable unneeded pair in either template.

 Q: Script exits with exception/error.<br>
 A: [Report](https://github.com/nobodysu/zabbix-smartmontools/issues) it.